justjanne/FrozenWebProjects/README.md

-FrozenWebProjects
+JWebProjects
 =================

-This is a repository containing several web projects related to the 2013 Disney Movie "Frozen".
+This is a repository containing several web projects of mine

 Projects
 --------